American postcard by Kline Poster Co. Inc., Phila. Image: Universal.

 A magazine writer found her in 1924, living in Washington, DC, with her mother.
 She said that she had tired of the hard work involved in making pictures, that she had invested her money and was living comfortably.
 She mentioned that she was thinking of going back to making films, but soon after the interview was published, she disappeared again.

 Nothing was ever heard from her until 1973, when it was discovered that she had died, of natural causes, in a Washington, DC, mental hospital.
 IMDb and Wikipedia write that Fuller suffered a nervous breakdown due to a broken heart after a failed affair with a married opera singer.
 The death of her mother in 1946 brought a second nervous breakdown.
-After being cared for by her sister, Fuller was admitted in 1947 to Washington's St. Elizabeths Hospital, where she remained for 26 years.
+After being cared for by her sister, Fuller was admitted in 1947 to Washington's St. Elizabeth Hospital, where she remained for 26 years.

 The hospital was unable to locate any relatives, and she was buried in an unmarked grave in Congressional Cemetery.
-In the 2010s, a memorial bench was installed on the site of her grave, bearing a "Hollywood Star of Fame" and the inscription "A Personality of Eloquent Silence."
+In the 2010s, a memorial bench was installed on the site of her grave, bearing a 'Hollywood Star of Fame' and the inscription 'A Personality of Eloquent Silence'.

 American postcard by Kraus Mfg.
 Co., New York.
 Photo: Edison.